-This method gives you maximum flexibility in call rating.
-You create a call formula which is then applied to the call.
+This method gives you maximum flexibility for call rating.
+You create a call formula and then apply it to the call.
 This formula can consist of an unlimited number of charge elements (the only limit is the length of the formula text).
-These elements are:
+These elements are interval, fixed surcharge and relative surcharge.